MariaTayo/Excel-Bikes-Sales-Analysis/README.md

 ## Background
 This project was part of an analysis of purchased bike sales using Microsoft Excel.
 The dataset included details about customers' demographics including marital status, gender, education and occupation.
+This was part of a project by Alex the Analyst.

 ## Data Cleaning
 Cleaning steps taken were as follows: